Elementary School Handbooks

 Remediation

 Additional instruction in all subject areas is available for students who need help mastering the material.
-These needs may be determined through assessments or through teacher recommendation.
-If your child is selected for one of these programs,you will be given detailed information.
+These needs may be determined through assessments or through teacher recommendations.
+If your child is selected for one of these programs, you will be given detailed information.

 Resource Room